Learning-Based Optimal Control with Performance Guarantees for Unknown Systems with Latent States: Conclusion

 \section{Conclusion}

 This paper presents a novel approach for the optimal control of unknown dynamical systems with latent states.
-By employing PMCMC methods, samples from the distribution of the dynamics and the latent state are drawn, which are then used to formulate an optimal control problem that can be solved with well-known methods.
-Probabilistic performance guarantees are derived for the obtained input trajectory using a scenario perspective.
-The effectiveness of the proposed approach is demonstrated in a numerical simulation.
+Based on a prior for the dynamics and the latent state trajectory, samples from the posterior distribution over future trajectories of the unknown system are drawn using PMCMC methods.
+These samples are then used to formulate an optimal control problem that can be solved using well-known methods.
+Probabilistic performance and constraint satisfaction guarantees are derived for the obtained input trajectory by employing a scenario perspective.